9 Tips for Selecting Test Cases for Regression Testing

 If the criticality and impact of bug fixes is high, then the tester needs to select all test cases from high, medium and low priorities.

-9. Select a sample of successful and failed test cases for Regression testing
+9. Select a sample of successful and failed test cases

 During regression testing, the tester needs to select some of the test cases which were earlier passed or failed.
 A test case that fails for a reason unrelated to the functionality of the application is termed as ‘failed test case’.
 As some areas in an application are more prone to errors, they usually fail even after making a small code change.